 1. Provide objective evidence and medical test results

-In order to diagnose your neck and cervical disease, your doctor will take a look at your medical history.
-You can help your physician with this by keeping your own journal that details the occurrence and type of neck pains that you experience along with other symptoms that might be related to your condition.
-Take note that your own records are not enough to prove that you have a history of the disease.
+In order to diagnose your neck disorder, your doctor will need to take a look at your medical history.
+You can help your physician with this by keeping a journal that details the occurrence and type of neck pains you experience, along with other symptoms related to your condition.
+However, your own records are not enough on their own.
 This data should be reflected in your doctor’s medical records to be admissible as evidence in a benefits claim.
 It should also be backed up by medical test results.

 - An x-ray will be able to show any degeneration, fractures, or infection in the bones of the cervical spine.